hikogui/hikogui/docs/main_page.md

 Performance
 -----------

-TTauri is designed for low latency interactive applications.
+HikoGUI is designed for low latency interactive applications.

 For this reason we have the following design considerations: